g4s8/g4s8.github.io/_posts/2017-8-17-get-rid-of-presenter.md

   }
 }
 ```
-and if user edited person name a view can ask a model to change it with this message:
+and if a user edited a person's name a view can ask a model to change it with this message:
 ```java
 class PktChange implements Packet<Model> {